bzceval/daily-task-app/README.md

 ## Step by Step Coding
 [x] Get Document Elements With JS </br>
-[ ] Check if input value is entered. </br>
-[ ] Add AddButon and a listen event to it. </br>
+[x] Add AddButon and a listen event to it. </br>
-[ ] Create your todo list when event click.
-If input value is entered, get the value and add it with innerHTML else send a modal. </br>
+[x] Check if input value is entered with console log. </br> [ ] Create your todo list when event click.
+If input value is entered, create must new dom selector and get the value and add it with innerHTML with this selector else send a modal.</br>
 [ ] Add DeleteButton and a listen event to it. </br>
 [ ] Delete last added item when event click </br>
 [ ] Inject the same things on the keyboard with the enter key to insert and the spacebar to delete. </br>